dmyaniuk/NodeJS-Task/README.md

 - Applying new architecture approaches (Onion Architecture, CQRS, DDD, etc.) to make business support more efficient;
 - Upgrade to __NestJS__ framework (it has a lot of advantages under the hood, like embedded DI, http-pipeline, extended support for __Express JS__ etc.)
 - Implementation of Service and Functional tests to guarantee business flow works 100% correctly;
-- Implementation of Open API standard to make endpoints descriptions (Swagger, like swagger-express-ui)
+- Implementation of Open API standard to make endpoints descriptions (Swagger, like _swagger-express-ui_)
-- Adding some validation libs (like express-validation, but I've decided to implement my own)
+- Adding some validation libs (like _express-validation_, _joi_, but I've decided to implement my own)
 - Verifying packages health and vulnerabilities issues on [Snyk](https://snyk.io/test/) (as I saw in one article, they've advised to skip packages with huge size, like > 1.5mb, and also healthscore < 50-55%).
 Of course, it's better to have subscription to check your code for possible issues and vulnerabilities.
+- Implementation of Service, Functional testing for app (there are might be useful _Mocha_, _supertest_, etc.)